viktoba/Project-Euler/README.md

 # Project-Euler
-My solutions tp and attempts at Project Euler problems
+My solutions to and attempts at Project Euler problems.

+For information about Project Euler, see here: https://projecteuler.net/